What are the essential parts of a digital transformation plan?

 - RACE is practical and action-oriented – it focuses on tactics you can implement in your digital marketing communications and on your website and mobile apps

 - RACE is customer-centred – it follows the established customer lifecycle of relationship building or marketing funnel from creating awareness; generating leads from new prospects; converting prospects to sale online or offline and encouraging loyalty, repeat sales and advocacy such as social sharing.

 - RACE integrates performance evaluation – It defines KPIs that digital marketers should include at each stage for setting targets and reviewing results using analytics and summary dashboards.

 RACE covers the full customer lifecycle or marketing funnel from:

 (Plan) > Reach > Act > Convert > Engage

-There is also an initial phase of Plan involving creating the overall digital strategy, objective setting and plan.
+There is also an initial phase of Plan involving creating the digital transformation plan in the first place!

 RACE consists of four steps or online marketing activities designed to help brands engage their customers throughout the customer lifecycle.
 This infographic shows the goals for each part of RACE and how you can measure them.